Shōgun Ending Explained: This Was Never Blackthorne's Story

 For "The Iliad," the story works because it stays focused on the horrors and pointlessness of war.
 If it had ended with the successful sack of Troy it could've been mistaken for a heroic story; instead, it ends with the mourning of all the dead and the promise of more death and suffering to come.
 The delightful wooden horse trick wouldn't have fit thematically.

 "Shōgun," meanwhile, is a story about patience and endurance, about embracing The Eightfold Fence and not rushing into rash, emotional decisions.
-Toranaga's been telling us from the beginning that he's not the type to fight a war if he doesn't know for sure he'll win it ahead of time; a sequence like The Battle of Helm's Deep would've been cool, but Toranaga would never let himself get swindled into such a long, chaotic, uncertain conflict.
+Toranaga's been telling us from the beginning that he's not the type to fight a war if he doesn't know for sure he'll win it ahead of time; an epic sequence like The Battle of Helm's Deep would've been cool, but Toranaga would never let himself get swindled into such a long, chaotic, uncertain conflict.
 It may not have been a flashy finale, but it was the most fitting ending "Shōgun" could ever ask for.